benhall847/Space_Shooter/README.md

 - Then download and unzip Space_Shooter.

-- cd into the directory of Space_Shooter.
+- Using your terminal, cd into the directory of Space_Shooter.

 - type this into the terminal to run Space_Shooter.
 >python Space_Shooter.py